 Wear a helmet – one that fits and provides the proper protection

 Your old hockey or snowmobile helmet is not a suitable replacement.
 Proper fit of the helmet is paramount to ensuring safety for a student in the event of a collision.
-And it is the LAWS for minor to wear a helmet at all times.
+It is the law for children and youth under 18 to wear a helmet when cycling in Ontario.
+To learn more about how to wear a properly fitted helmet first Toronto Public Health’s helmet safety web page.

 By following some of these tips, however, we hope that your trip to and from school is uneventful.